-Conducting market research tests to gauge consumer reaction to a new product prior to devising an advertising strategy
+- Conducting market research tests to gauge consumer reactions to a new product before devising an advertising strategy.

-Recommending a strategy for quitting smoking after reviewing the latest studies on smoking cessation
+- Recommending a strategy for quitting smoking after reviewing the latest overview studies on smoking cessation.

-Analyzing reviews by restaurant customers prior to structuring training protocols
+- Analyzing reviews by restaurant customers before structuring training protocols.

-Soliciting feedback from users about their experience with software prior to creating the next generation
+- Soliciting feedback from users about their experience with software before creating the next generation.

-Deciding whom to designate as team leader after comparing the past evidence of leadership behaviors by prospective candidates
+- Deciding who to designate as team leader after comparing the past evidence of leadership behaviors by prospective candidates.

-Reaching out to colleagues at other organizations to discover high-impact practices prior to finalizing strategy for the next cycle
+- Reaching out to colleagues at other organizations to discover high-impact practices before finalizing a strategy for the next cycle.